5 Best Loyalty Programs and How to Simply Create Yours

 An easy way to find inspiration is from the “best in show” – those big retail loyalty programs who have managed to consistently grow and innovate while keeping the basic mechanism quite simple.

-With so many programs out there, how do we find the best in show?
+With so many programs out there, how do you find the best in show?

-We’ve analysed the most successful customer loyalty programs out there to bring you a fresh list of inspiration to take your 2020 marketing strategy to new heights.
+We’ve analyzed the most successful customer loyalty programs to bring you a fresh list of inspiration to take your marketing strategy to new heights.

 If you’re new to the concept of loyalty marketing, here’s a quick refresher.

-We know that these days customers make purchasing decisions based on much more than price or brand.
-It’s now about trust, loyalty, incentives, and word-of-mouth among other factors.
+We know that these days customers make purchasing decisions based on much more than just price or brand.
+It’s now about trust, loyalty, incentives, and word-of-mouth, among other factors.

 A loyalty program is essentially an incentive – or rewards – based program targeted at regular customers of a brand or retailer.
 Frequent customers are invited to join the program to receive points, discounts, freebies, access to exclusive content, or upgrades based on their continued support.